Close Alert Banner

 Your baby or toddler is eligible to receive Beyfortus during the RSV season (late fall to early spring, typically November to April) in Ontario if they are:

-• chronic lung disease of prematurity (CLD), including bronchopulmonary dysplasia/chronic lung disease
+• Chronic lung disease (CLD), including bronchopulmonary dysplasia (BPD)

 Is Beyfortus safe?